Bayesian estimation of a decreasing density: Numerical illlustrations

 In table \ref{tab:exptab} we compare the bias, variance and mean squared error of these consistent estimators based on data from the standard exponential distribution.
 For the standard exponential data, the penalized estimator $f^{P}(0)$ performs best in the MSE sense.
 The Bayesian estimator $f^{B}$ has smallest variance, but big bias when the sample size is large ($n=10000$).
 This might be explained by the small contraction rate $n^{-1/6}$ at zero, but also by the fact that the Bayesian method is not specifically aimed at only estimating the density at zero, but instead the full density.

-Table \ref{tab:halfnormtab} lists the bias, variance and MSE values of the estimators with observations sampled from the half-normal distribution.
-For the half-normal data, the histogram estimator $f^{H}$ behaves best in the bias and MSE sense.
-This can probably be explained by the behaviour of $f_0$ near zero, note that $f'_0(0)=0$ in the half-normal case.
+Table \ref{tab:halfnormtab} lists the bias, variance and MSE values of the estimators with observations sampled from the halfNormal distribution.
+For the halfNormal data, the histogram estimator $f^{H}$ behaves best in the bias and MSE sense.
+This can probably be explained by the behaviour of $f_0$ near zero, note that $f'_0(0)=0$ in the halfNormal case.
 The estimator for $f'_0(0)$, $\hat{f}'_n(0)$, probably quite unstable which leads to big value for $\hat{B}_{21}$ resulting in a big bandwidth $\hat{b}_n$.
 As the behaviour of the underlying density is ``flat" near zero, the MSE-optimal choice of bandwidth is of the slower order $n^{-1/5}$.
 The posterior mean again has smallest variance.